-Multiple clinical trials and systematic study reviews have arrived at the same conclusions over the years, but even if they hadn’t, it’s one of those things that’s just known: Marijuana is great at alleviating most forms of nausea.
+Multiple clinical trials and systematic study reviews have arrived at the same conclusions over the years, but even if they hadn’t, it’s one of those things that’s just known: Cannabis is great at alleviating most forms of nausea.
 In turn, it can stimulate appetite in even the sickest of patients, an effect that can be life-saving.

 It’s why the medical marijuana movement is deeply rooted in the LGBTQ+ community, whose pioneering patients discovered early during the HIV/AIDS epidemic that patients could find great relief with cannabis.